Ken on the Katoomba Train

 one another and heads bowed in remembrance

-solace and some good thoughts about the
+good thoughts about the enjoyable past times

-now find peace with your maker.
-We also wish
+with your maker.
+We also

-can help in any way please ask.
+if we can help in any way please ask.

 God bless you Hatman.